 Although having low pressure in your shower may be irritating, the cause of low water pressure may be even worse and hidden in your hot water pipes.
 If it’s not the tempering valve or an incorrect installation, it’ll be something to do with your water lines.
 Maybe water leaks somewhere in the entire house.
 You’ll incur further damage and more costly repairs if it’s not dealt with quickly.
 We have created this guide to highlight the four most common reasons for low water pressure in your shower and how to manage it:

 You can also try cleaning your shower head to remove the build-up of mineral deposits and calcium.

-Another common issue relating to low water pressure is sediment in your water heating system.
-The sediment build-up in the tank can stop or halt the ability of the water heater, meaning you may be getting little to no water pressure or hot water.
+Another common issue relating to low water pressure is sediment in your hot water tank.
+The sediment build-up in the hot water system tank can stop or halt the water heater’s ability.
+In other words, you may be getting little to no water pressure or hot water.

-If this is the case, you can organise for your local plumber to clean and service your hot water system.
+If this is the case, you can organise your local Gold Coast plumber to clean and provide your hot water system plumbing services.

-If you know your area well and know for sure that water pressure isn’t a factor, it could be that your hot water system needs repair or replacement.
-An easy way to know the hot water system is the issue is to compare the hot water flow with the cold water supply.
+If you know your area well and know that water pressure isn’t a factor, it could be that your hot water system needs repair or replacement.
+An easy way to understand the hot water system is to compare the hot water flow with the cold water supply.

-If the hot water pressure is a lot lower than the cold, and it is occurring throughout the whole house, you could have a plumbing system problem.
+If the hot water pressure is lower than the cold and occurs throughout the whole house, you could have a problem with a plumbing system.